Chamathka01/Use_components_in_React_Native/README.md

 ### Files
 - **App.js**: Initializes and sets up the main app structure, providing a layout with Material Design components and rendering the Home component.
 - **Home.js**:  Displays a headline, body text, and a button with basic styling using React Native Paper components.
+- **ContactUs.js**: This file is a React Native component designed to create a contact form with input fields and a description.

 ## Technologies Used